 The stronger the attacker has the computer power, the more combinations it can execute on a given time.

-Some companies to avoid such attack will make the login rest for a couple of seconds, or even minutes in case a wrong password is inputted.
+Some companies to avoid such attacks will make the login rest for a couple of seconds, or even minutes in case a wrong password is inputted.

 In terms of probability, then it can be categorized as medium.
 This because we have countless accounts, and many are in platforms that are extremely valuable that are subject to such attacks.